COSMIC-PopSynth/COSMIC/docs/command-line/index.rst

 Running ``runFixedPop`` on the command line
 ###########################################

-As described on the home page, the main interface to the aCOSMIC algorithm is the command-line executable ``runFixedPop``.
+As described on the home page, the main interface to the cosmic algorithm is the command-line executable ``runFixedPop``.

 Basic instructions
 ==================